aws-samples/aws-genai-llm-chatbot/README.md

 ```bash
 npm run create
 ```
-You'll be prompted to configure the different aspects of the solution: the LLMs to enable (we support all models provided by Bedrock, FalconLite and LLama 2, more to come) and the setup of the RAG system (we support Aurora, more to come).
+You'll be prompted to configure the different aspects of the solution such as:
+- The LLMs to enable (we support all models provided by Bedrock, FalconLite, LLama 2 and more to come)
+- Setup of the RAG system: engine selection (i.e. Aurora w/ pgvector, OpenSearch, Kendra..) embeddings selection and more to come.

 When at done, answer `Y` to create a new configuration.